Academic Support Services

 To register for a CLEP test:

-- Visit the CLEP website and register for the test.
-The registration cost is $89.
+- Visit the CLEP website for pricing as well as test registration

 - Contact ASCTesting@worcester.edu to schedule an appointment